 As far as the frozen food goes, dogs enjoy the taste as well.
-Owners also mention the smell isn’t too overpowering even when defrosted, although of course the kangaroo recipe still has a stronger smell than most.
+Members of our independent panel of experts also mention the smell isn’t too overpowering even when defrosted, although of course the kangaroo recipe still has a stronger smell than most.

 Open Paddock claims to use meat as the main ingredient, but is that so?

 Looking at the ingredient list, it looks promising!
 For example, their chicken kibble’s first two ingredients come from meat: fresh chicken meat and chicken meal.
 Then, after field peas and rice, we find chicken oil and chicken gravy.
-That’s 4 out of the first 6 ingredients coming from animal sources!
+That’s four out of the first six ingredients coming from animal sources!

 This ingredient list is simple but delivers.
 Considering the relatively high proportion of animal sources and the listed analysis, we’re inclined to believe their “75% animal ingredients” claim is probably true instead of just marketing.

 On top of the meat, the kibble recipes feature field peas and rice to make up the bulk of the food.
-The remaining ingredients are probably found in very small proportions: beet pulp, tapioca, salmon oil, brown rice…
+The remaining ingredients are probably found in very small proportions: beet pulp, tapioca, salmon oil and brown rice.

 This brand also claims to have “no added corn, wheat or soy” and it delivers in that regard as well.
 While none of the recipes are grain-free, they use rice and brown rice instead of corn or wheat.
 Plus, the oil used is sunflower oil instead of soybean oil, and there is no soy meal in the ingredient list.